thekingrenz23/Courseware/README.md

 # How it works
 1. ### Step 1  (Student Registration/Enrollment)
--Student will register using there ID#
+* Student will register using there ID#
 ![Register Student](http://fusiontechph.com/renz/courseware_register.gif "Register Student")

 2. ### Step 2  (Registration/Enrollment Approval) - Students will need to wait for there teacher to approve there enrollment